 At the MHRA, Captain Comet tried to sound certain as he assured Rick Flag that Cheetah and Golden Glider had been abducted by their foes and had not merely run away.
 “They both showed real courage on this mission, and neither seem to mind the duty.
-I’d say helping others appeals to Cheetah’s activism streak from her days as Debbie, and Lisa loves the attention.”
+I’d say helping others appeals to Cheetah’s liberal streak from her days as an eco-activist, and Lisa just loves the attention.” (*)

 “Can you trace them with their subdermal trackers?” asked Karin Grace.